edlangley/edlangley.github.io/_posts/2013-08-24-setting-up-qnx-for-qtcreator.md

 So given that Qt will be the obvious choice for GUI development on QNX, developers experienced with Qt who find themselves working with the platform will likely want to stick with the Qt IDE for developing their applications.
 Others may have an application which is deployed across various target platforms, and don't want to switch to a whole seperate IDE every time they want to try out new features in their Qt app on the QNX build.
 Or perhaps you just like using Qt Creator.

-Setting up Qt Creator for QNX is covered elsewhere online, such as on the Qt Project website [here](http://qt-project.org/wiki/Setting-up-Qt-Creator-for-QNX).
-However, that tutorial and others like it don't tend to cover the setup needed within within a non-Blackberry QNX system on the board side, which is where I will concentrate the attention here.
+Setting up Qt Creator for QNX is covered elsewhere online, such as on the [Qt Project website](http://qt-project.org/wiki/Setting-up-Qt-Creator-for-QNX).
+However, that tutorial and others like it don't tend to cover the setup needed within a non-Blackberry QNX system on the board side, which is where I will concentrate the attention here.
 I'll then describe the setup of Qt Creator briefly after that.

 ## Get your target ready